At a Glance

 ✨Tip Number 3

 Stay updated on legislation and regulations related to building safety and maintenance.
-Demonstrating your knowledge of current laws during interviews can highlight your commitment to compliance and safety.
+Demonstrating your knowledge of current laws during interviews can highlight your commitment to the profession and your ability to ensure compliance.

 ✨Tip Number 4